-Govt introduces emergency legislation to de-radicalised terrorist returning from overseas
+Govt introduces new legislation to de-radicalise terrorists returning from overseas

 The Government has not confirmed if Taylor is coming back to New Zealand.

+But the recent withdrawal of US troops in Syria meant many of those imprisoned will be released.

+This means Taylor could come back to New Zealand, where he has residency.

-But the bill – which will have its first reading next week - gives the New Zealand Police the ability to apply to the High Court to impose control orders on New Zealanders who have engaged in terrorism-related activities overseas.
+The bill – which will have its first reading next week - gives the New Zealand Police the ability to apply to the High Court to impose control orders on New Zealanders who have engaged in terrorism-related activities overseas.

 READ MORE: